Skip to content

 Name Type Description Default

-function (T) -> SupportsLessThan that represents the relation of partial order between elements.
+function (T) -> S where S: SupportsLessThan that represents the relation of partial order between elements.

 None